|TOP 100 Things to do in Sydney, Australia|

 Pricey, short lived, noisy and why don't these things screw themselves into the ground(?).
 When it’s over you'll probably say something like ‘that was fantastic’ to which will come the reply ‘buzzzzzzzzzzzzzzzzzzzzzz’ unless you kept your earmuffs on.

-To visit Bradley Head, get off the ferry at Taronga wharf, climb up the hill taking the right fork into the Sydney Harbour National Park.
+To visit Bradley Head, get off the ferry at Taronga wharf, climb up the hill taking the right fork into the Harbour National Park.
 Choose from three walks.
-A thirty minute stroll will be well rewarded by spectacular views extending from Sydney City to the Heads at the entrance of Sydney Harbour.
+A thirty minute stroll will be well rewarded by spectacular views extending from the City to the Heads at the entrance to the Pacific Ocean.

-It's almost embarrassing to say that as well as the beaches, the internationally renown icons and of course, the beautiful Sydney Harbour, Sydney is also blessed with lovely islands in its beautiful harbour.
+It's almost embarrassing to say that as well as the beaches, the internationally renown icons and of course, the beautiful stretch of water at its heart, Sydney is also blessed with lovely islands in its beautiful harbour.
 It's just too much and perhaps you are best advised to ignore them.

 47 Balmoral Beach